jdlph/Path4GMNS/README.md

 Path4GMNS has a very simple workflow setup, i.e., **master for release (on both GitHub and PyPI) and dev for development**.
 If you would like to work directly on the source code (and probably the documentation), please make sure that **the destination branch of your pull request is dev**, i.e., all potential changes/updates shall go to the dev branch before merging into master for release.

-You are encouraged to join our Slack workspace for more discussions and collaborations.
-[Drop us an email](xzhou74@asu.edu;jdlph@hotmail.com) for invitation.
+You are encouraged to join our [Gmail group](https://groups.google.com/g/path4gmns) to get the latest update and other information.

 ## How to Cite